 Amazon SWF promotes a separation between the control flow of your background job's stepwise logic and the actual units of work that contain your unique business logic.
 This allows you to separately manage, maintain, and scale "state machinery" of your application from the core business logic that differentiates it.
 As your business requirements change, you can easily change application logic without having to worry about the underlying state machinery, task dispatch, and flow control.

 Amazon SWF runs within Amazon’s high-availability data centers, so the state tracking and task processing engine is available whenever applications need them.
 Amazon SWF redundantly stores the tasks, reliably dispatches them to application components, tracks their progress, and keeps their latest state.

-Amazon SWF replaces the complexity of custom-coded workflow solutions and process automation software with a fully managed web service.
+Amazon SWF replaces the complexity of custom-coded workflow solutions and process automation software with a fully managed cloud workflow web service.
 This eliminates the need for developers to manage the infrastructure plumbing of process automation so they can focus their energy on the unique functionality of their application.

 Amazon SWF seamlessly scales with your application’s usage.
-No manual administration of the workflow service is required as you add more workflows to your application or increase the complexity of your workflows.
+No manual administration of the workflow service is required as you add more cloud workflows to your application or increase the complexity of your workflows.

 Amazon SWF lets you write your application components and coordination logic in any programming language and run them in the cloud or on-premises.